 Mr John Harwood DL

-Retired civil servant and local government chief executive.
+Former Vice Lord-Lieutenant, and retired civil servant and local government chief executive.
 Until 2008 he was chief executive of the UK's Food Standards Agency.
 Previously he had served as the first chief executive of the national Learning and Skills Council and before that as chief executive of Oxfordshire County Council.

-Imam Monawar Hussain DL
+Imam Monawar Hussain MBE DL

 Imam at Eton College, Muslim Chaplain to Oxford University Hospitals NHS Foundation Trust and the founder of The Oxford Foundation that seeks to support vulnerable, disaffected and low achieving young people through innovative educational programmes.
 He devised, pioneered and successfully piloted a unique educational programme confronting violent extremist ideology, aspects of which have been published and the programme has also been utilised to train RE teachers in the UK.